Skip to cookie consent Skip to main content

 Bile duct cancers, also called cholangiocarcinoma, are named for where they occur.
 The types of bile duct cancers include:

-Gallbladder and bile duct cancer symptoms
+Signs and symptoms of bile duct cancer

 • Abdominal (belly) discomfort